 Some dangerous pills are more dangerous than others, and opioids are perhaps the most dangerous of all.
 Opioids are a type of prescription pain medication.
-Some common opioid brand names include the following:
+Just to name a few of the common opioid brand names, consider the following list:

 In 2016, 116 people per day died from opioid overdose.